ApiLogicServer/ApiLogicServer-src/api_logic_server_cli/prototypes/base/readme.md

 # 3. Key Customization Files

 Your project is ready to run, but it's likely you'll want to customize it - declare logic, new endpoints, etc.

+>> Tip: in particular, use the sample app to explore the value of ___declarative logic and security.___  Unique to API Logic Server, this is critical to unlocking the full value of API Logic Server.

 The ___Key Customization Files___ listed in the table below are created as stubs, intended for you to add customizations that extend the created API, Logic and Web App.